Household Management

 • Home Systems — HVAC

-Each workshop will dig into a specific topic, so at the end of the semester, you walk away with the knowledge, tools and confidence you need to manage projects, maintenance, staff and vendors.
+Each workshop digs into a specific topic, so at the end of the semester, you walk away with the knowledge, tools and confidence you need to manage projects, maintenance, staff and vendors.

-You can watch the whole semester, or pick and choose workshops in the areas where you want to grow.
+You can watch the whole series, or pick and choose workshops in the areas where you want to grow.

 Related articles